kieker-monitoring/kieker/kieker-documentation/architecture/File-and-Serialization-Formats.rst

-.. _architecture-file-and-serialization-formats.
+.. _architecture-file-and-serialization-formats:

 File and Serialization Formats
 ==============================

 While the Kieker architectures discuss the specific architectures of